-Another 5 basins have shown the shift of flow in May during the period from 1980 to 1999.
-In 4 cases of 5 that shift can be attributed to earlier freshet.
-Yang et al. (2014, 2015) documented increases in May flows for the Mackenzie and Yukon Rivers, respectively related to earlier melting of snow.
-Earlier start of freshet agrees with identified significant air temperature increase in May at 9 out of 13 meteorological stations in the region.
-But in contrast to the Lena river basin, where strong warming in spring led to an advance of snowmelt season into late May and resulted in a lower daily maximum discharge in June (Yang et al., 2002; Tan, 2011), at the study gauges streamflow have not reduced in June (except ID 3510).Water balance
+Another five basins have shown the shift of flow in May during the period from 1980 to 1999.
+In 4 cases out of 5, that shift can be attributed to an earlier freshet.
+Yang et al. (2014, 2015) documented increases in May flows for the Mackenzie and Yukon Rivers, related to earlier melting of snow.
+An earlier start of freshet agrees with identified significant air temperature increases in May at 9 out of the 13 meteorological stations in the region.
+However, in contrast to the Lena river basin, where strong warming in spring led to an advance of snowmelt season into late May and resulted in a lower daily maximum discharge in June (Yang et al., 2002; Tan, 2011), at the study gauges, streamflow has not reduced in June (except ID 3510).

+Maximum flow

+According to recent projections, the annual maximum river discharge could almost double by the mid-21st century at the outlets of major Siberian rivers (Shkolnik et al., 2017).
+Existing assessments of maximum flow changes across cold regions do not fully confirm future projections.
+Shiklomanov et al. (2007) found no widespread significant change in spring maximum discharge, except for the Lena River, among the 139 gauging stations in the Russian Arctic.
+Tananaev et al. (2016) reported trends in maximum discharge only in nine time series (negative at three and positive at six gauges) out of the 105 in the Lena River basin.
+The Ob’ and Lena rivers showed uncorrelated changes in spring peak with those aggregated from small natural watersheds located within these larger river basins (Shiklomanov et al., 2007).
+There are significant negative trends (p < 0.1) over 1950-2001 from aggregated maximum discharge for the Kolyma river basin (Shiklomanov et al., 2007).
+The outcomes from this study support these results; we found no significant changes in maximum flow in any of our analysed river basins.

+Water balance

 Precipitation and streamflow relationship

-Positive discharge trends in the Arctic have been established in recent years (McClelland et al., 2006; Peterson et al. 2002, 2006; Shiklomanov and Lammers, 2009).
+Positive discharge trends in the Arctic have been established in recent years (McClelland et al., 2006; Peterson et al. 2002, 2006; Shiklomanov and Lammers, 2013).
 Increasing precipitation has been suggested as the one of the drivers of increasing streamflow (Dyurgerov and Carter, 2004; McClelland et al. 2004).
-The findings of this study largely contradict this, with an increase of streamflow reported at most of the gauges despite no substantial change in absolute amount of precipitation.
+Bring et al. (2016) project long-term streamflow increases over the Yana and Indigirka rivers by 50% during the 21st century by combining information from global climate model runs of multiple scenarios.
+The findings of this study largely contradict this, with an increase of streamflow reported at most of the gauges despite no substantial change in the absolute amount of precipitation.
 We estimate that 10 mm of snow is lost in September as rain draining directly into streamflow.
 Adding the decrease of precipitation in February-March months, the decrease of snow water equivalent during winter may reach up to 15-20 mm in total.
 Curiously though, no evident decrease of streamflow is observed during freshet or summer months.

 Inconsistent trends in discharge and precipitation have also been reported for other Arctic rivers.
+In some cases there is an opposite sign in the direction of runoff changes from that in precipitation (Karlsson et al., 2015).
 Berezovskaya et al. (2004) have shown that the patterns in increasing trends of runoff from Siberian Rivers cannot be resolved from the apparent lack of consistent positive trends in the considered precipitation datasets.

-Milliman et al. (2008) suggest that a fluctuating climate in the Yana River watershed precluded delineating a statistically significant change in either precipitation or discharge, but the Indigirka River basin had a statistically significant decrease of precipitation and non-significant increase in runoff.
+Milliman et al. (2008) suggest that a fluctuating climate in the Yana River watershed precluded delineating a statistically significant change in either precipitation or discharge, but concluded that the Indigirka River basin had a statistically significant decrease in precipitation and non-significant increase in runoff.

 Evapotranspiration